GloryOfNight/GloryOfNight/README.txt

 My hard skills consist of:
 - Proficiency in C++14/17
 - Proficiency in Unreal Engine 4
-- Quite familiar with CMake
+- Familiar with CMake
 - Familiar with development for PlayStation and Xbox consoles
-- Familiar with solutions for P2P connectivity
+- Familiar with solving P2P connectivity problems
 - Used to use Git command line and Git GUI

 Titles I worked on: